MetallerTM/klassez/README.md

 It is organized in modules, each of which contains functions dedicated to specific tasks.

-Full documentation is available, after installation of the package, through the function **open_doc**.
+Full documentation is available, after installation of the package, through the function **open_doc**, which displays the file *klassez.pdf* located in the "docs" subfolder of your install dir.

 Some of the functions employed by *klassez* are taken from the NMRGLUE package and modified to suit the needs of the *klassez* package itself.